 1. GENERAL INFOR MATION 1.1.
-Course teacher Full Prof.Albert 1.6.
-Year of the study third Marinculić programme 7 1.2.
-Name of the course Parasitology and Parasitic Diseases 1.7.
-Credits (ECTS) 7 1.3.
-Associate teachers Assistant Lecturer Franjo Martinković, Assistant Lea Lovrić 1.8.
+Course teacher Assoc.
+Prof Franjo 1.6.
+Year of the study third 1.2.
+Name of the Martinković Parasitology and programme Course Parasitic Diseases 1.7.
+Credits (ECTS) 1.3.
+Associate teachers Full Prof.Albert 1.8.
 Type of instruction (number of hours L + S + E + e-learning) 34+0+56+0 1.4.
 Study programme (undergraduate, graduate, integrated) integrated 1.9.
 Expected enrolment in the course 1.5.
 Status of the course 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) Level1, 10% 2.
-COUSE DESCRIP TION • · · · · · · · · · · · · · · · · · · · 2.1.
+COUSE DESCRIP TION 2.1.
 Course objectives aspects of veterinary par parasites of animals and students with specialised veterinary proffesional. de core training in the theoretic rasitology, covering the protozo the vectors which transmit the skills to enable them to pursue ban and metazoan em, and equip e a career as a 2.2.
 Course enrolment requirements and entry competences required for the course Regular knowledge achieved throughout the veterinary study.
 2.3.
 Learning outcomes at the level of the programme to which the course contributes By the end of this course students should be able to demonstrate: detailed knowledge and understanding of the biology, life cycles, pathogenesis, and diagnosis of parasitic infections in animals and their relevance for human health and control detailed knowledge and understanding of the biology and strategies for control of animal parasites carry out practical laboratory identification of parasite stages specialised skills in: advanced diagnostic, chemotherapeutic, ecological and/or control aspects of the subject 2.4.
 Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Understanding of biology and ecology of parasites and vectors of medical and veterinary medical importance, distinguishing and recognising of particular parasite groups as well as individual parasites and their development stages inside a group understanding of particular parasitic diseases spreading ways understanding of pathogenesis caused by parasites or their development stages improving of diagnostic skills and abilities in taking, preparing and searching of parasite samples, diagnosing and identification of parasites or their development stages,

-I have a star a first star and a second from the second star in the second star as the second star in the second knowledge n treatment and prevention of particular parasitic diseases understanding of modern trends in veterinary parasitology.
-LECTURES 1st week Introduction to Veterinary Parasitology 2nd week Coccidiosis in poultry and carnivores, Cyst Forming Coccidia 3rd week Piroplasmosis, Giardiosis, Cryptosporidiosis, Neosporosis 4th week Leishmaniosis 5th week Diseases caused by trematodes 6th week Diseases caused by tapeworms 7th week Tapeworms of carnivores 8th week Echinococcosis, Cysticercosis 9th week Introduction Nematodes, Ascaridae, Ancylostomidae, Oxyuridae 10th week Rhabditidae, Trichostrongylidae, Strongylidae 11th week Trichinellidae, Trichuridae 12 th week Dictyocaulidae, Metastrongylidae, Protostrongylidae, canine and feline lungworms 13th week Filariata, Spirurata, Arthropoda -Introduction 2.5.
-Course content broken down in 14th week , Acari, Ixodidae, Argasidae detail by weekly class schedule (syllabus) 15 th week Sarcoptidae, Psoroptidae, Demodicidae, Cheyletiidae, Trombicidae (0) 16th week Insecta -Introduction,Malophaga, Anoplura, Siphonaptera,Tabanidae, Muscidae Calliphoridae, Sarcophagidae 17th week Oestridae, Hippoboscidae, Psychodidae,Culicidae, Ceratopogonidae,Cimicidae EXERCISES 1st week Introduction to parasitology 2nd week Coccidiosis of poultry and carnivores 3rd week Cyst forming coccidia 4th week Piroplasmosis, Giardiosis, Leishmaniosis 5th week Trematodes 7th week Tapeworms of herbivores and carnivores 8th week Canine tapeworms and cestode larval stages T9th week Coprological examination 10th week Ascaridae, Oxyuridae, Ancylostomidae
+In a sub-share in the star and an a sub-sub-transform of the star star star star (0).
+The knowledge n treatment and prevention of particular parasitic diseases understanding of modern trends in veterinary parasitology.
+LECTURES 1st week Introduction to Veterinary Parasitology 2nd week Coccidiosis in poultry and carnivores, Cyst Forming Coccidia 3rd week Piroplasmosis, Giardiosis, Cryptosporidiosis, Neosporosis 4th week Leishmaniosis 5th week Diseases caused by trematodes 6th week Diseases caused by tapeworms 7th week Tapeworms of carnivores 8th week Echinococcosis, Cysticercosis 9th week Introduction Nematodes, Ascaridae, Ancylostomidae, Oxyuridae 10th week Rhabditidae, Trichostrongylidae, Strongylidae 11th week Trichinellidae, Trichuridae 12 th week Dictyocaulidae,Metastrongylidae,Protostrongylidae, canine and feline lungworms 13th week Filariata, Spirurata, Arthropoda -Introduction 2.5.
+Course content broken down in 14th week , Acari, Ixodidae, Argasidae detail by weekly class schedule (syllabus) 15 th week Sarcoptidae, Psoroptidae, Demodicidae, Cheyletiidae, Trombicidae (oynabad) 16th week Insecta -Introduction,Malophaga, Anoplura, Siphonaptera,Tabanidae, Muscidae Calliphoridae, Sarcophagidae 17th week Oestridae, Hippoboscidae, Psychodidae,Culicidae, Ceratopogonidae,Cimicidae EXERCISES 1st week Introduction to parasitology 2nd week Coccidiosis of poultry and carnivores 3rd week Cyst forming coccidia 4th week Piroplasmosis, Giardiosis, Leishmaniosis 5th week Trematodes 7th week Tapeworms of herbivores and carnivores 8th week Canine tapeworms and cestode larval stages T9th week Coprological examination 10th week Ascaridae, Oxyuridae, Ancylostomidae l